 The Nikon D3500 is decent for travel photography.
 Images are sharp and relatively low in graininess even at relatively high ISO levels, and its wide shutter speed range should suit both long-exposure photography as well as still images of moving subjects.
 That said, its autofocus system struggles to maintain focus on faces and moving objects, and its slightly bulky design can make it a challenge to carry around for extended periods.

 The Nikon D3500 is decent for landscape photography.
 You should be able to take images in dark locations by bumping up camera ISO without having to worry too much about visual noise.
 It's also decently comfortable to use, and while its screen can't be rotated or pivoted, it is fairly sharp and reasonably bright, allowing you to see it under direct sunlight.
-However, while its kit lens lets in a good amount of light, it exhibits noticeable light falloff, making the corners of images darker than its center.
-It's also bulkier than comparable point-and-shoots that can be stored in a pocket or a bag.
-It doesn't feel especially sturdy either, with a plastic construction that isn't rated as being weather-sealed, though we don't currently test for that.
+That said, the camera doesn't feel especially sturdy, with a cheap-feeling plastic construction.

 The Nikon D3500 is passable for sport and wildlife photography.
 Its maximum continuous shooting speed is quite slow, which can make it difficult to capture clear, distinct images of fast-moving subjects.
 Its autofocus system can also struggle with tracking and maintaining focus on moving objects and faces.
 Fortunately, depending on your usage patterns, you should be able to use the camera for extended periods without running out of battery, and images should be fairly free of noise even at high ISO levels.